cseanburns/electronic_resource_mgmt/src/15-security-privacy.md

 It can inform about the kinds of provisions that a library ought to have in a license if the default provisions a vendor proposes do not include the necessary components.

+## Analytics

 There are pros and cons with intentionally choosing services that make library usage less private.
 For example, a number of library sites use [Google Analytics][google_analytics] to track site usage and other metrics.
 Google Analytics specifically track how users interact on web pages.
 It collects page views, session duration, traffic sources (where users are coming from when they first come to your site), click and user flows, geolocation and device information, and more.
-The data helps website owners, including library website owners, to understand usage patterns, such as which pages are most popular, how long users stay on the site or page, which website features are most useful or problematic, and so on.
+The data helps website owners, including library websites, to understand usage patterns, such as which pages are most popular, how long users stay on the site or page, which website features are most useful or problematic, and so on.

 Understanding how patrons use library websites is important, but this means that our actions, albeit somewhat anonymized, on these library sites are being collected and stored by Google (or some other analytic service).
 Anonymization generally means that identifiable personal information is stripped from data.
 The data that Google collects is technically pseudonymized.
-This means that although the identifiers that Google (or some other analytics company) uses are not immediately traceable, and individual's identity could be linked back if certain data points were combined, such as in the Paul Revere case.
+This means that although the identifiers that Google (or some other analytics company) uses are not immediately traceable, an individual's identity could be linked back if certain data points were combined, such as in the Paul Revere case.
 Unlike in the late 1700s, today we have much more advanced methods, data sources, and computation to make that happen.
 This means that we really should have to trust these sites with that information.
 Still, the fact that libraries use these services raises some ethical questions.